anidean/agginym-cli/README.md

                       --create [name]

       --inspect     - This is used to inspect any key or keypair specified.
 No other commands will run if this is defined.
                       Either --file or --key is required but only one at a time.   **NOTE** ONLY THE PUBLIC KEY SHOULD EVER BE SHARED.
 Seriously, don't share the whole thing.
-Just copy and paste the thing publicKey.
+Just copy and paste the publicKey.
                       --inspect --file [keypair.json], or --inspect --key [private or publickey string]

       --fingerprint - This prints the fingerprint of the key.
 Requires either --key or --keypair.
 It's a base58 representation.
 Only works with a public key